What makes a family want to uproot themselves and move to a completely different country?

 We spoke to other families British and Spanish who also pulled their kids out of ‘that’ school.
 They all had the same complaint.
 The school was more interested in the money than actually helping our kids.
 It was a business.

-After that realisation, we decided to pull our child out and enrol him into the public school.
+After that realisation, we decided to pull our child out and enrol him in a concertado school.
 There we found out that my son was very behind.
 The teachers couldn’t understand why we were told that he was doing well when he wasn’t.
 We felt cheated and angry.

 We thought that by paying for his education that he will be better off.
 He wasn’t.
 We had to start all over again.
-I felt so guilty and I wish I placed him in the public school in the first place.
+I felt so guilty and I wish I placed him in a different school.
 It has taken a year and a half to get him back to the routine of things.
 Thanks to the help of his teachers and extra tutoring, he has finally reached the level he should be.

 Moving to any country can be intimidating and we have made some mistakes and learnt many things.
 But it has also provided us with the lifestyle that we have dreamt of.
 The Spaniards, Valencians, in particular, have been welcoming.
 We have experienced adventures that would never have been possible if we would have stayed back home.

 Overcoming the language barrier is tough unless you are prepared to invest your time to learn.
 Be a part of the community.
 Yes, you will always be known as the extranjero, but once you have attended a few parties, socialise with the locals then they’ll soon think that you’re actually OK!

 Since living here, I have become more resilient and resourceful when it comes to parenting.
 I have the obligation to make everything work for my child and have found the abilities and strengths that I didn’t know I had!

 As an ex-pat parent, you will find that you will have a little or no support network.
 That is why it’s important that you build relationships within the community that you live in.
 Ask around, speak to other ex-pats.
 The local council or ayuntamiento usually have information on what is going on or available in your area.